ignotaC/epicanime/README.md

 what we want is this unfinished half of manga adaptaion that makes up as great anime.
 Hope is will stay unfinished.

 Get_Backers - a must watch.
 First episode is lame but than shit starts. ;-)

+Immoral guild - well it's kind of sick but somehow cought my attention.
+Still some stuff could have been avoided.

 Rust-Eater Bisco - It was original but rushed.